mrrys00/sem08-cloud-shared-services-project/README.md

 The performed case study will focus on the demonstration of network traffic and performance measurement and tracking provided by OpenTelemetry framework and its observability backends, like Jaeger.
-In this simple example, we will use OpenTelemetry to observe the internal state of the system consisting of two services that share dummy resources to fetch and that will be used to simulate traffic within a system by sending some automated HTTP requests to them by Locust clients.
+In this simple example, we will use OpenTelemetry to observe the internal state of the system consisting of two services that share dummy resources to fetch, and which will be used to simulate traffic within a system by sending some automated HTTP requests to them by Locust clients.

 System will be configured to communicate with the observability backends like Jaeger, and Grafana.
 User will be able to access those tools to analyze and monitor data flow within the application and for example find potential problems within the system's performance.